bolshakov/stoplight/README.md

 Does your code use unreliable systems, like a flaky database or a spotty web service?
-Wrap those up with stoplights to prevent them from affecting the rest of your application down.
+Wrap those up with stoplights to prevent them from affecting the rest of your application.

 Check out [stoplight-admin][] for controlling your stoplights.